Bikeman868/NPL/docs/LANGUAGE.md

 For example in `message Response { string text }` the `message` is a reserved word that says we are defining a message, `Response` is the name of the message type we are defining, and the part inside `{}` is the message definition.
-Note that line breaks are significant in NPL - you cannot put the opening `{` on the next line.
+Note that line breaks are significant in NPL - you cannot put the opening `{` on the next line because NPL allows you to have single line definitions.

 The message definition follows the same pattern, where `string` is a reserved word and `text` is the name.
 In this case there is no further definition required, so the optional